antiprism/cava_filter/README.md

 # cava_filter

-*cava_filter* uses the new [Cava](https://github.com/karlstav/cava)
+`cava_filter` uses the new [Cava](https://github.com/karlstav/cava)
-cavacore library to produce produce frequency spectrum data for an audio file.
+cavacore library to process an audio file and print out the frequency spectrum data.

 ## Build instructions